 Should her less-than-stellar knowledge

 go unchecked by book or college

 she’ll have fewer cats, by death or otherwise.

 Perhaps you want to rebel against the norm and find an example that bucks this rule.
 The poet E.E.
 Cummings stands apart, contrastingly, for lacking capitalization in his name in some of his books (e.e. cummings), which is just good fun and let’s you know what to expect from his poetry.
 His widow once shouted at a man for suggesting he’d legally changed his name to appear that way, however, so every writer who puts his name on paper should consider their style guide and tolerance for being hollered at before doing so.
 The mention of his name at the start of this paragraph follows APA format, which is available in Citation Machine.
 Upgrading to Citation Machine Plus will also snag you access to a grammar and plagiarism checker (notice what’s capitalized and what’s not in this sentence—can you spot what is considered to define proper noun use?).

 Got all that?
-Because there’s more.
+Good, because there’s more!

 Job titles are proper noun words depending upon their position in a sentence.
 The rule, with few exceptions, is to capitalize a job title before a name, but not if it comes after or instead of a name.

 If you’re trying to decide whether to capitalize a job title, imagine your mother hollering it.
-The voice she reserves for shouting your FULL NAME when you’re in a good bit of trouble will help you define proper noun when you’re in a pinch.
+The voice she reserves for shouting your FULL NAME when you’re in a good bit of trouble will help you define proper noun use when you’re in a pinch.
 Try it: